gvwilson/thirdbit/src/fiction/leaderboard/index.md

 If everyone started giving money to An.ton too early, every lightning rod that *wasn't* in our group would see their odds lengthen and stop giving their clients' wealth away.
-We had to keep as many people within a few pennies of each other for as long as we could, then offload everything onto An.ton at exactly the same time.
+The plan was to keep as many people within a few millions of each other for as long as we could, then offload everything onto An.ton at exactly the same time.

 So we danced,
 my motley crew and I,
 all our eyes on the leaderboard as clients climbed into the red zone.
-A press release about anamorphic materials tripled the value of an elderly Belgian's patent portfolio, but they could give six hundred hectares of farmland to a member of one of Israel's governments in exile who had never actually been convicted of war crimes, and around and around it went.
+A press release about anamorphic materials tripled the value of an elderly Belgian's patent portfolio, but they could give six hundred hectares of farmland to a member of Israel's government in exile, and around and around it went.

 Shadows shortened and lengthened on my living room floor.